Uber Eats: History

-On January 28, 2020 it was reported that Uber Eats no longer had exclusive delivery rights for McDonald's in the United Kingdom, as the fast food company had partnered with British-based food-delivery company Just Eat.
+On January 28, 2020, it was reported that Uber Eats no longer had exclusive delivery rights for McDonald's in the United Kingdom, as the fast food company had partnered with British-based food-delivery company Just Eat.
 The company had already lost its exclusive delivery rights with McDonald's in the United States the year before.

 In February 2020, then-Uber Eats head, Jason Droege, stepped down from his position.
 At the time of his resignation, Uber Eats became the company's second-largest revenue source behind its ridesharing service.

 In March 2020, during the COVID-19 pandemic, Uber Eats saw a 30% rise in new customers, as people avoided social interaction for fear of contracting the virus.

-On May 4, 2020 Uber Eats announced its plan to discontinue operations in eight countries: Czech Republic, Egypt, Honduras, Romania, Saudi Arabia, Uruguay, Ukraine, and the United Arab Emirates.
-In the UAE, Uber Eats service was transferred to Careem, a Dubai-based vehicle for hire company owned by Uber.
+In May 2020, Uber Eats announced its plan to discontinue operations in eight countries: the Czech Republic, Egypt, Honduras, Romania, Saudi Arabia, Uruguay, Ukraine, and the United Arab Emirates.
+In the United Arab Emirates, service was transferred to Careem, a Dubai-based vehicle for hire company owned by Uber.
 A similar transition occurred in Saudi Arabia, where operations were also handed over to Careem.

 Uber bolstered its position in July 2020 with the acquisition of Postmates for $2.65 billion.

 In November 2020, Uber Eats confirmed its withdrawal from Argentina and Colombia, with operations ending in those countries by December 2020.

 In December 2021, Uber Eats completed its first food delivery in space when it partnered with Japanese billionaire Yusaku Maezawa to send food to the International Space Station.
 That same year, Uber Eats exited the Hong Kong market after five years of operation.
 The company stated that it had made a strategic decision to focus on other markets where it could achieve sustainable growth.

 In January 2022, Uber announced that it would cease Uber Eats operations in Brazil by March of the same year.
 The decision was part of a broader review, with Uber opting to focus on other services within the country, such as ride-hailing and delivery of groceries and other goods.

-On March 11, 2022, Uber Eats added a fuel surcharge to deliveries in the United States and Canada.
+In March 2022, Uber Eats added a fuel surcharge to deliveries in the United States and Canada.
 The new surcharge will be different depending on the delivery length and gas prices in each state.

 During the COVID-19 pandemic, Uber Eats has been criticized for charging fast-food restaurants 30% to 35% commission.

 In April 2022, Uber Eats partnered with the U.K.'s largest grocer, Tesco, to start in 20 stores and to guarantee delivery of an order within one hour.

-On May 16, 2022, Uber Eats launched two autonomous delivery pilots in Los Angeles with Serve Robotics and Motional.
+In May 2022, Uber Eats launched two autonomous delivery pilots in Los Angeles with Serve Robotics and Motional.